Last Updated on Samuel Franklinby

 Cryo Grenade: Adding a cryo variant to the scout’s arsenal the cryo grenade can completely stop enemies in their tracks and has double the effective radius of the Inhibitor-Field (6m compared to 3m).
 This makes it more viable for large swarm control although needs to be carefully positioned and timed.
 It is capable of fighting larger dreadnoughts but you’ll have to use two grenades to obtain the freeze effect on these enemies.

 Pheromone Canister: The favourite of most scout players due to the insane utility this can provide across a range of situations, it’s also exceedingly satisfying to watch the carnage unfold when used.
-When thrown this canister covers creates in a pheromone that attacks nearby enemies to attack them and provide significant breathing room for your team when used while also damaging the swarm numbers.
+When thrown this canister creates a pheromone on enemies that encourages nearby enemies to attack them and provide significant breathing room for your team when used while also damaging the swarm numbers.
 With a total duration of 10 seconds it is also more than capable of allowing you to revive a friend.